saemihemma/lineage/README.md

 **Quick Start for Contributors:**

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Clone your fork and work on the `staging` branch
 3. Make your changes and ensure tests pass
-4. Commit your changes (`git commit -m 'feat: Add amazing feature'`)
+4. Commit and push to `staging` (`git push origin staging`)
-5. Push to your branch (`git push origin feature/amazing-feature`)
+5. Test changes in the staging environment
-6. Open a Pull Request
+6. When ready, merge to `web-version` for production

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions on the staging workflow.

 ## Documentation